0xVitalii/vanity-address-search/README.md

 # Vanity Address Utility

-This utility is designed for brute-forcing the appropriate salt needed to deploy a smart contract with a vanity address.
-Given a factory address and its bytecode, you can determine the required salt to compute a vanity address in advance.
+This tool helps you find the right "salt" to create a smart contract with a vanity address—an address that looks special or unique.
+By using a factory address and its bytecode, you can brute-force the salt needed to determine the vanity address before the contract is even deployed.

-Notably, it is possible to send ETH or tokens to a contract address before deployment and withdraw them after deployment.
+Interestingly, you can send ETH or tokens to a contract address before it’s deployed and then withdraw them once the deployment is complete.

 This utility is written in TypeScript, so you can run it using Node.js.
 It requires the Ether.js library as a dependency.